censorship-no/ceno.github.io/README.md

 ## Feedback

-We welcome both positive and negative feedback, as well as questions at cenoers@equalit.ie.
+We welcome both positive and negative feedback, as well as questions at cenoers@equalitie.org.
 Our PGP key fingerprint is: 51BE 600C 2711 926C 865D F93F C7DC C123 F0DD B862